SNL Funny 115

 to get its second wind."

 That's the idea behind this sketch in a nutshell.
-In fact, it's
+In fact,

 hard to believe that Will Forte